VazkiiMods/Botania/doc/omake.md

 We hope you enjoy!

-TODO: Once flowersonas are complete, move this to Xplat resources so it's included in the release JARs

 # Botania Flower Character Profiles (fka Flowersonas)
 This section includes character profiles for each Miscellaneous, Generating, and Functional Flower in Botania.
 It's inspired by the character profiles included with the